Proposed legislation would make it easier to prescribe drug to treat addiction

 “We are hoping that the Senate will see the importance of this, pass it and get it to the president’s desk and then hopefully we can get back to more widely available,” Turner said.

+Accidental drug overdose deaths were much higher back in 2017, with 104 in Clark County, according to the coroner’s office.
+The number dropped to 65 in 2018 and bottomed out at 52 in 2019.
+After virtually no change in 2020 (53 deaths), the number jumped again to 70 last year.

-Local doctors getting involved and calling for change helps him and other representatives advocate for the passage of the new law. he said.
+Local doctors getting involved and calling for change helps him and other representatives advocate for the passage of the new law, Turner said.

 “As we look to OneFifteen, we’ll continue to listen to where they see that there are changes that can be made, rules that can be made, new legislation and of course resources that can be brought to bear to try to assist the community in rising to this occasion,” he said.